mozilla-extensions/firefox-bridge/README.md

 1. Go to `about:debugging#/runtime/this-firefox`
 2. Click on "Load Temporary Add-on..."
-3. Select the `build/firefox/manifest.json` file or the `dist/firefox.zip` file.
+3. Select the `build/firefox/manifest.json` file.
 4. Click `Inspect` to see the console logs.

 ### Tests